It is named after its horseshoe-shaped island. It lies about half a mile to the west of Sandhurst.

-Originally part of an extensive network of working gravel pits that have now been flooded, this site now occupies an attractive setting in the Blackwater Valley and is a popular venue for those who enjoy dinghy sailing, windsurfing, canoeing, birdwatching and walking.
+Originally part of an extensive network of working gravel pits that have now been flooded, this site now occupies an attractive setting in the Blackwater Valley and is a popular venue for those who enjoy watersports, birdwatching and walking.

 How to get to Horseshoe Lake